 The question we are trying to answer here is:

 Are countries with the largest populations also the ones with the highest birth rate?

-Apparently the answer is “No, they are not”, in the X axis we have the birth rate while on the Y axis we use the number of inhabitants or population at 2014.
+Apparently, the answer is “No, they are not”, in the X-axis we have the birth rate while on the Y-axis we use the number of inhabitants or population in 2014.

 In this section, we will review how we can enrich the use of maps making them work together with other views present in our report.

-1. Click on Color Map, we’ll find some properties if we click on the button next to the tittle.
+1. Click on Color Map, we’ll find some properties if we click on the button next to the title.

 4. Click on OK to accept the changes.

 5. It’s possible to choose between select one or many countries using the toolbar at the top of our map.